ReptilePvP/NCIR-LVGL/README.md

 - Check EEPROM addresses for settings conflicts
 - Verify I2C communication if sensor issues occur

-## License

-This project is open source and available under the MIT License.

 ## Acknowledgments

 - M5Stack for the excellent hardware platform
 - LVGL team for the graphics library
 - Contributors and testers

-## Version History

-See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes.

-## Support

-For issues, questions, or contributions, please:
-1. Check existing issues in the repository
-2. Create a new issue with a detailed description
-3. Include your hardware configuration and Arduino IDE version